 6. Use a Programmable Thermostat

-By scheduling your heat and cooling based on when you’re home, you can save a lot of money on those costs.
-This is helpful while you’re away from home for long periods of time for a vacation or when you are at work for the day.
-Using a smart thermostat like Nest can save you even more.
+By scheduling your heating and cooling based on when you’re home, you can save a lot of money.
+This is helpful when you’re away from home for long periods, on vacation, or at work for the day.
+Using a smart thermostat like the Nest Learning Thermostat can save you even more.

 7. Invest in a New Fridge